-- 1.12 There are a number of groups that have a stake in the leisure industry, including providers, customers, residents and enforcers, all of which have views and concerns that require consideration as part of the licensing function and promotion of the licensing objectives. - 1.13 In developing this policy statement, the Licensing Authority consulted widely.
-Along with the statutory consultees (the Responsible Authorities), the views of East Cambridgeshire District Council Statement of Licensing Policy - Draft existing licence holders, businesses, voluntary groups and residents were also taken into account.
-Due consideration was given to the views of all those who responded to that consultation process.
+1.12 There are a number of groups that have a stake in the leisure industry, including providers, customers, residents and enforcers, all of which have

-1.14 The Licensing Authority acknowledges that the Director of Public Health (the "DPH") will be useful in providing evidence of alcohol- related health harms when there is a revision of policy particularly in relation to cumulative impact policies or early morning restriction orders, and will therefore ensure that the DPH is consulted on such matters.
+- views and concerns that require consideration as part of the licensing function and promotion of the licensing objectives. - 1.13 In developing this policy statement, the Licensing Authority consulted widely.
+Along with the statutory consultees (the Responsible Authorities), the views of existing licence holders, businesses, voluntary groups and residents were also taken into account.
+Due consideration was given to the views of all those who responded to that consultation process. - 1.14 The Licensing Authority acknowledges that the Director of Public Health (the "DPH") will be useful in providing evidence of alcohol- related health harms when there is a revision of policy particularly in relation to cumulative impact policies or early morning restriction orders, and will therefore ensure that the DPH is consulted on such matters.